-A: Our inspector of elections, Computershare Trust Company, N.A., will count the votes cast by proxy.
-Our Corporate Secretary will count the votes cast in person at the 2016 Annual Meeting and will serve as the inspector of election.
+A: Our inspector of elections, Computershare Trust Company, N.A., will count the votes cast by proxy and in person at the 2017 Annual Meeting.

-Q: Who can attend the 2016 Annual Meeting?
+Q: Who can attend the 2017 Annual Meeting?

-A: All shareholders are invited to attend the 2016 Annual Meeting.
+A: All shareholders are invited to attend the 2017 Annual Meeting.